George Bowers Sr.: Pulling from the wrong end

 Does any of this sound familiar?
 Deuteronomy 28 is a powerful lesson on national economics.
 Many discount and disbelieve the Bible, but this prophecy is being fulfilled before our very eyes.
 As our nation permits the killing of over 3,000 babies every day, and as we have tolerated the legalization of other blatantly sinful activities, God has no choice but to keep his word.
 If he did not spare the Jewish people then, we must not think America has some free pass to sin without consequence today.
 Even a glance at our nation’s record of prosperity and descent into economic woe will reveal how it corresponds to the prevailing moral climate.
 God actually did know what he was talking about.
 And he still does.

 If we get our morality right and honor God by obeying his word, he has promised to bless us.
 Economic benefits are the caboose that follows the engine of godly obedience.
-In Tuesday's election, the most important issues are those regarding the protection of innocent human life, the protection of God's sacred institution of heterosexual marriage, and the protection of constitutional liberties.
-All candidates for statewide office have openly declared where they stand on these issues.
+In Tuesday’s election, the most important issues are those regarding the protection of innocent human life and the protection of constitutional liberties.
+All candidates for office have openly declared where they stand on these issues.
 Party affiliation is irrelevant when moral choices are at stake.